Intero journal / Evidence

 Answering those questions requires a baseline, a pattern, and some context about what surrounds the harder stretches.
 It does not require every entry from every day.
 It requires the right structure across enough days to show what is consistent.

-The sequence is the evidence.
+The sequence is what makes the record useful.

 The most useful thing a symptom record can bring into an appointment is not a severity score.
 It is a sequence.
 Two or three examples of the same thing happening in the same order, sleep dropped, stress elevated, two days later a flare arrived, are more persuasive than a hundred individual entries.